codeforamerica/honeycrisp-gem/MIGRATING.md

 # Migration Guide

+## Migrating from <= 0.10.x to 0.11.0
+Honeycrisp version `0.11.0` requires Ruby 3.0 or higher, so make sure you're using a modern Ruby.

 ## Migrating from <= 0.9.x to 0.10.0

 In `0.10.0`, SCSS files have now been namespaced into `stylesheets/honeycrisp`, from `stylesheets`.